 VARA exclusively grants authors of works that fall under the protection of the Act the following rights:

 - the right to prevent the use of one’s name on any work the author did not create

 - right to prevent the use of one’s name on any work that has been distorted, mutilated, or modified in a way that would be prejudicial to the author’s honor or reputation

 - right to prevent distortion, mutilation, or modification that would prejudice the author’s honor or reputation

 If any of these rights are violated, an artist has the ability to sue the offender in federal court.
 So, if you planned on keeping all your ex-spouse’s work in order to destroy it for your own revenge, be advised that doing so could get you sued.
 Similarly, if you intend to sell the painting to someone your spouse doesn’t like, then be aware that they may decide not to claim authorship of the piece, thereby rendering your sale completely worthless.

 Do you have any advice for handling art in a divorce?
+Have you ever used an art appraiser?
 Let them know in the comments below.